Project

 The underlying issue in these cases is the manner in which the ascCc character set is computed during the parsing of character classes.
 The ascCc character set should contain all characters of the character class except those which were contributed by \w and similar character sets.
 This is done in a way that these character sets are essentially ignored in the calculation of ascCc, which works well for set union and top-most negation (which is handled explicitly), but it doesn't handle nested set negation and set intersection.

-Updated by mjrzasa (Maciek Rząsa) about 1 month ago
+Updated by mjrzasa (Maciek Rząsa) 8 months ago

 One more case: